qbead/qbeadWebsite/content/book/intro.md

 We recommend doing that page after the [initial setup guide](/quickstart).
 :::

-It is also possible to specifically turn on just one large LED.
+It is also possible to specifically control each large LED.
 With the first slider, you can select the LED that you want to change the color of.
 Then, using the other sliders, you can adjust the color of that LED.
-Experiment with the sliders to see how the numberin of the LEDs works (or check out the diagram at the bottom of the page).
+Repeat this process for each LED you want to change the color of.
+If you move all three sliders for a given LED to zero, then that will turn the LED "off" again.
+Experiment with the LED number slider to see how the numbering of the LEDs works (or check out the diagram at the bottom of this section).

 <!--WARNING: This really abuses the virtual spinwheel code.
 Here be dragons... and bugs...-->
 <div id="second-color" class="ssw-container ssw-skip">